 This test helps in determining the corrosion degradation of coating systems for steel bridges.

-This test is done to know when a coating is totally dry.
-When developing a process, it is often important to know the exact time it takes for the coating to dry or cure.
-There are many stages to the coating drying time.
-Once a coating has been applied, the first stage is that the coating levels off under gravity.
-Once a coating begins to cure, a thin dry film appears on the surface.
-The coating then continues to dry and finally after a period of time, the coating is totally cured.
+This test is done to know the timeline, when a coating is totally dry.
+When developing a process, it is crucial to know the definite time it would take for the coating to dry or cure.
+The coating’s drying time involves multiple stages.
+The first stage is when the coating levels off under gravity.
+Once it starts to cure, a thin dry film appears on the surface.
+The coating then continues to dry until the coating is totally cured.

 Test Method: IS: 101 (P-3) (SEC-4)1986

-This test helps in determining when, where, and how the paint or coating failure occurred.
+This test helps in determining when, where, and how the paint or coating failure can occur.

-The ability of a pipe coating to resist mechanical damage during shipping, handling, and installation will depend upon its impact resistance.
-This test method provides a systematic means for screening coating materials with regard to this property.
+The ability of a pipe coating to avoid mechanical damage during handling, shipping, and installation depends on its impact resistance.
+This test method provides a systematic means for screening coating materials aligned to this property.

 This test helps in determining the ability of a coating system to withstand the stresses of fabrication.
-Organic coatings on precoated sheet are subjected to stresses when fabricated into products by roll forming, brake bending, or other deformation processes.
-These stresses can exceed the flexibility or adhesive strength of the coating, resulting in fracture of the coating which exposes the substrate, or in the loss of adhesion of the coating to the substrate.
+Organic coatings on the precoated sheet are subjected to stresses when fabricated into products by roll forming, brake bending, or other deformation processes.
+These stresses can exceed the flexibility or adhesive strength of the coating, resulting in fracture of the coating which exposes the surface, or in the loss of adhesion of the coating on the surface.

 The abrasive is allowed to fall from a specified height through a guide tube onto the coated panel until the substrate becomes visible.
 The amount of abrasive per unit film thickness is reported as the abrasion resistance of the coating on the panel.
-Both silica sand or silicon carbide can be used.
+Both silicon carbide or silica sand can be used.

 Test Method: ASTM D968